One question I get asked a lot is "how do you power a controller on your workbench?"

 I noticed that the 12 and 18 volt AC inputs are converted on-board to DC (while the 24 volt AC input is left alone).
 The 18vac converts to about 24vdc and powers all of the relays, while the 24vac powers the valves... none of which is present in the trainer system.

 Further inspection revealed an on-board regulator that drops the 12vdc down to 5vdc to run all the logic circuitry.
-It was now apparent that as long as you got the polarity right you could feed 12 volts DC straight into the 12vac input - since it's going to be converted to DC anyway.
+It was now apparent that you could feed 12 volts DC straight into the 12vac input - since it's going to be converted to DC anyway (the polarity doesn't matter, but the photo below shows how I did it).

 So that's how Pentair powers their trainer systems, and that's what I do on my bench: